Alyssa loves celebrating holidays and making fun crafts. She is a wife and mom who drinks a lot of coffee!

 - Hot glue one end of the wire to one of the triangles.
 Allow it to sit for a few seconds, then carefully place the other triangle on top.
 Apply gentle pressure so that the second triangle adheres to the wire.
 Let it sit for a minute or two to cool and cure.

 - Using the jute twine, tape the end to the middle of the triangle.

 - Begin wrapping the twine around the cardboard.
 Continue wrapping until all the cardboard is covered.
-There's no rhyme or reason to this, just wrap in whatever pattern you'd like.
+There's no rhyme or reason to this; just wrap it in whatever pattern you'd like.

 - Once the cardboard triangle is covered, cut the twine with plenty of length to work with.

-- Keeping tension on the wrapped twine, tuck the end under one piece of the wrap and then overlap, creating a loop.
+- Keeping the tension on the wrapped twine, tuck the end under one piece of the wrap and then overlap, creating a loop.
 Thread your end through your loop and pull it tight.
 Secure with a few drops of hot glue.
-Allow it to cool and then trim the excess.
+Allow it to cool, and then trim the excess.